In My Time of Dying: Performances

 Led Zeppelin performed "In My Time of Dying" during the 1975 and 1977 concert tours, where Robert Plant sarcastically dedicated the song to the British Labour Party's Chancellor of the Exchequer, Denis Healey, for the tax exile issues the band was facing.
 Although performed in 1977, Plant initially was not keen on singing the song after suffering a near-fatal car crash in 1975, due to its fatalistic lyrical theme.
-This was one of the few live songs where Page switched to his black and white Danelectro guitar, which he also used for "White Summer" and "Kashmir".
+This was one of the few live songs where Page switched to his black and white Danelectro Shorthorn guitar, which he also used for "White Summer" and "Kashmir".
 One live version of "In My Time of Dying", from Led Zeppelin's performance at Earls Court on May 24, 1975, is featured on the Led Zeppelin DVD, and its promotional sampler on the Mothership compilation.

 In 1993, when Page toured Japan with David Coverdale as Coverdale•Page, they performed the song on all seven of their dates.
 Page performed this song on his tour with the Black Crowes in 1999.
 A version of "In My Time of Dying" performed by Page and the Black Crowes is on the album Live at the Greek.
 Page also included the song as part of his solo Outrider tour.
 "In My Time of Dying" was performed at Led Zeppelin's reunion show at the O2 Arena, London on December 10, 2007.